 AP Photo/Lisa Marie Pane

-Smart guns are one of those things that anti-gunners keep prattling on about, proving how little they actually know about the topic of firearms.
+Smart guns are one of those ideas that anti-gunners keep prattling on about, proving how little they know about the topic of firearms.

 Further, the costs associated with building a smart gun are astronomical.

 What you end up with is a gun that is expensive and unreliable.
 Further, depending on the mechanisms at work, it may not perform for another member of the family who might need it in an emergency.

 Regardless, the state of New Jersey has a love affair with smart guns, even though the technology isn’t even close to viable.
 Now, they’re seemingly renewing the debate.

 The long and heated debate over smart guns — handguns that can only be fired by their designated owners — is about to reignite in New Jersey.

 The state Assembly Judiciary Committee on Thursday will consider a half-dozen gun control bills, including one requiring Garden State retailers offer a personalized handgun for sale.

 It’s likely to once again put New Jersey in the crosshairs of gun activists who have fought the measure since the state first tried to require them back in 2002.

 Now, bear in mind that “personalized handguns” doesn’t refer to a custom color or pattern on your Glock.
 It doesn’t refer to a customized slide on your M&P, either.